w3f/Grants-Program/applications/XPredictMarket.md

 5. **Result Uploaded On-chain**

-    When the result is generated reaching the initially set-up timeline, the prediction result is uploaded automatically by the governance node through the sudo and is totally transparent to all users for judgement during the result announcement period.
+    When the result is generated reaching the initially set-up timeline, the prediction result is uploaded automatically by the governance node through the stake node and is totally transparent to all users for judgement during the result announcement period.

 6. **Market Settlement**